 Prof. Rinat Kitai-Sangero

-Prof. Rinat Kitai-Sangero is an associate Professor In 2001, she received her LL.D. from the Hebrew University of Jerusalem.
+Prof. Rinat Kitai-Sangero is an associate Professor at the college of law and business.
+In 2001, she received her LL.D. from the Hebrew University of Jerusalem.
 Her areas of interest are criminal procedure, criminal law, law and literature and therapeutic jurisprudence.
 She is the author of a book addressing the law of detention and of dozens of articles in Hebrew and English.

 - “Must We Release All Sinners because of Our Sins?
 Clemency Power in Shakespeare’s Measure for Measure” International Journal of Humanities and Social Science (forthcoming).